vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-to-0702.md

 ### 9. Migrate tendermint data when using default home path

-:::warning
+:::caution
-You do not need to execute this step when providing the custom `--home` flat for the tendermint.
-This step MUST be executed when the default tendermint home directory path is used.
+This step MUST be executed when the **default** Tendermint home directory path is used.
+You do not need to execute this step when providing a custom `--home` flag for Tendermint.
 :::

-The brief background is, We have migrated the Tendermint to the [CometBFT](https://github.com/cometbft/cometbft), which is the fork of tendermint.
+The Vega implementation of Tendermint has been migrated to using [CometBFT](https://github.com/cometbft/cometbft), which is a fork of Tendermint.

-This change implies a change of the default home directory.
-If you have not provided the `--home` flag for the tendermint, it determined the default home in the `<USER_HOME>/.tendermint`.
-Now you should migrate your data into the `<USER_HOME>/.cometbft` directory.
-You have at least two options to do it:
+This implies a change to the default home directory.
+If you have not provided the `--home` flag for Tendermint, it determines the default home in the `<USER_HOME>/.tendermint`.
+Now, you should migrate your data into the `<USER_HOME>/.cometbft` directory.
+You have at least two options for how to do it:

 1. Move directory: `mv ~/.tendermint ~/.cometbft`
 2. Link the old directory to the new location: `ln -s <USER_HOME>/.tendermint <USER_HOME>/.cometbft`